Toggle Dark Mode

 - If you get a temperature warning, leave your device alone.
 Your iPhone will automatically enter “cool down” mode if it gets too hot.
 You can facilitate this by keeping it out of the heat and refraining from using it.

-- But don’t put your device in the fridge or freezer.
-Rapid temperature changes can cause more issues with your device — including permanent damage.
+- DON’T put a hot iPhone in the freezer.
+Rapid temperature changes can cause even more issues with your device — including permanent damage.